2015 Farmland Value Survey Iowa State University

 - Other purchasers represented 1 percent.

-Sales to existing farmers by Crop Reporting Districts ranged from 82 percent in Northwest, Northeast, and West Central to 61 percent in South Central.
+Sales to existing farmers by Crop Reporting Districts ranged from 82 percent in Northwest and West Central to 55 percent in South Central.

-Sales to investors were highest in South Central (33 percent).
-Northeast reported the lowest investor activity (13 percent).
+Sales to investors were highest in South Central (30 percent).
+Northeast, Northwest, and Southeast reported the lowest investor activity (11 percent).
+Central and East Central reported slightly higher percentage of land sales to entity investors.